 What benefits can we get when we utilise our students differences?

-Also, it can break the “normal” classroom activities and open up opportunities for newer exciting tasks which they will surely enjoy.
+Also, it can break the “normal” classroom activities.
+Additionally, you can open up opportunities for newer exciting tasks which learners will surely enjoy.

-What a good and early start to prepare them for the world out there!
+Furthermore, what a good and early start to prepare learners for the world out there!

 Download the freebie here to see if this poster and some of the te reo word focussed activities.